kevinschoon/qviz/README.md

 qviz --monitor -out /tmp/simple.png examples/simple/simple.go
 # Next in a separate pane you can use an image viewer like feh
 feh /tmp/simple.png
-# now finally open up the script file in your favorite editor
+# Now finally open up the script file in your favorite editor
 vim examples/simple/simple.go
 ```